Data Processing Agreement (DPA)

 § 2 Specifics of the Processing

 (1) Nature and purpose: processing of personal data to provide customer-support functions including multi-channel inbox, AI-assisted response automation, knowledge base, live-chat widget, reporting, and integration with the Controller's e-commerce systems.
 (2) Types of personal data: master and contact data (name, email, phone), communication content (messages, tickets), order data (where the Controller uses the e-commerce integration), usage and access data (IP address, user agent, timestamps), and other data voluntarily submitted by data subjects.
-(3) Categories of data subjects: end-customers of the Controller, employees and agents of the Controller (where they use the platform), visitors of websites operated by the Controller (where the live-chat widget is embedded).
+(3) Aggregate bot-context data: where the Controller uses the AI bot or the AI Copilot feature, the Processor surfaces aggregate commerce statistics for the data subject associated with the conversation inside the AI model's system prompt so bot replies are context-aware without needing additional tool calls.
+The aggregates surfaced are: number of orders, date of the most recent order, cumulative order value with currency, and a freshness indicator describing whether the underlying integration syncs in real time.
+Detail-level personal data about specific orders (shipping address, payment method, line items) is only surfaced after the conversation has been verified to Tier 2 via the magic-link workflow.
+(4) Categories of data subjects: end-customers of the Controller, employees and agents of the Controller (where they use the platform), visitors of websites operated by the Controller (where the live-chat widget is embedded).

 § 3 Technical and Organizational Measures